tassiluca/direct-style-experiments/README.md

-# Direct style for Functional Reactive Programming: an analysis in Scala & Kotlin
+# Analysis of direct style (for asynchronous reactive programming) in Scala

 ## Goals of the project